This post may contain affiliate links. Please read our disclosure policy.

 • 1/4 teaspoon of salt

-• 1 heaping teaspoon ground cinnamon
+• 1 teaspoon ground cinnamon

-• 2 tablespoons olive oil (or melted coconut oil)
+• 2 tablespoons olive oil or melted coconut oil

 • 1 large egg

-• ⅓ cup sour cream
+• cup sour cream

 • 2 teaspoons pure vanilla extract

-• 1/4 cup apple cider (or unfiltered apple juice)
+• 1/4 cup apple cider or unfiltered apple juice

-• 1 cup finely diced apples (or 2 medium sized apples)
+• 1 cup apples finely diced

 Maple Glaze